Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 ### Level 3: Steps Of The Fey

 Your patron bestows on you the ability to move between the boundaries of the planes.
-You can cast Misty Step without expending a spell slot a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can cast Misty Step without expending a spell slot a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 In addition, whenever you cast that spell, you can choose one of the following additional effects.